-Walsall Music Hub will be teaching Edexcel A Level Music as an evening course for school aged pupils and mature students.
+Walsall Music Hub currently teach Edexcel A Level Music as an evening course for school aged pupils and mature students.
 We are now looking for expressions of interest of any students that may wish to study with us from September 2018.
 The course is taught by experienced music teachers in partnership with the University of Wolverhampton.

 We are offering a full two year course culminating in the award of A Level.
 This is not a one-year AS course.

 Why is this course being offered?

 This is an exciting development by Forest Arts Music Hub and the University of Wolverhampton to ensure that A Level Music remains an option for local students and musicians.

 What do you need to join the course?